Leonard Bernstein’s MASS brings message of peace and unity

 The University of South Carolina School of Music marks the centenary of American composer and conductor Leonard Bernstein’s birth in 2018 with his monumental MASS, a theater piece for singers, players and dancers.
 The production was composed at the request of Jacqueline Kennedy Onassis for the opening of the John F. Kennedy Center in 1971.

 Bernstein’s MASS is one of the most profound stage works ever created in English and an iconic piece of Americana.
-The epic stage production includes two orchestras, a rock band, a blues band, choirs including a children's choir, singers, dancers and actors.
+The epic stage production includes two orchestras, a rock band, a blues band, choirs including a children's choir, singers, actors and dancers from the USC Dance Program.
 Featuring as the Celebrant is acclaimed Seattle tenor Kevin Vortmann, who recently performed the role to critical praise with the Philadelphia Orchestra.

 The USC School of Music mounts this spectacular work for three performances on March